LEQEMBI- lecanemab injection, solution LECANEMAB AUTOINJECTOR- lecanemab-irmb injection, solution

 WARNING: AMYLOID RELATED IMAGING ABNORMALITIES

 Monoclonal antibodies directed against aggregated forms of beta amyloid, including LEQEMBI, can cause amyloid related imaging abnormalities (ARIA), characterized as ARIA with edema (ARIA-E) and ARIA with hemosiderin deposition (ARIA-H).
 Incidence and timing of ARIA vary among treatments.
-ARIA usually occurs early in treatment and is usually asymptomatic, although serious and life-threatening events rarely can occur.
+ARIA usually occurs early in treatment and is usually asymptomatic, although serious and life-threatening events can occur.
+ARIA can be fatal.
 Serious intracerebral hemorrhages > 1 cm, some of which have been fatal, have been observed in patients treated with this class of medications.
 Because ARIA-E can cause focal neurologic deficits that can mimic an ischemic stroke, treating clinicians should consider whether such symptoms could be due to ARIA-E before giving thrombolytic therapy to a patient being treated with LEQEMBI [see Warnings and Precautions (5.1), Adverse Reactions (6.1)].

 ApoE ε4 Homozygotes